neilmayhew/www.beracah.ca/about-beracah.md

 The story in 2 Chronicles 20 continues as the people of God go out to face the army, only to find that there had been in-fighting and all the men were dead.
 They then “assembled in the Valley of Berakah (blessing) where they praised the Lord” (20: 26).

-It is my prayer that God will be with you in your challenges and that he will defeat your enemy, whatever that is.
+I pray that you will experience God with you in your work of defeating your 'enemy', whatever that is.